-Our current exhibits included “From Antebellum Resort to Civil War Town: 1836-1865” and “Ashland Reborn: 1865 – 1900″.
-Come to the Museum and learn the story of Ashland, Virginia from its beginnings as Slash Cottage to the dawn of the 20th century.
+Our current exhibits include “From Antebellum Resort to Civil War Town: 1836-1865” and “Ashland Reborn: 1865 – 1900″.
+Visit the Museum and learn the story of Ashland, Virginia from its beginnings as Slash Cottage to the dawn of the 20th century.

 The Ashland landmark “Red Caboose” is next door to the Museum and is available for tours during Museum hours.
 Stop by to see an authentic 1926 C&O Railroad train caboose in nearly original condition.

 Saturday: 10 am – 2 pm